 Yes.
 Since 2007, the UK's REIT regime has enabled qualifying companies to elect to be treated as REITs.
-The current conditions for qualification include UK residence, listing (on a main or secondary stock market), diversity of ownership and a requirement that three-quarters of the assets and profits of the company (or group) are attributable to its property rental business.
-A number of amendments to these conditions are to be included in Finance Bill 2022 to make it a little easier for an entity to qualify as a UK REIT from 1 April 2022.
-For example, the listing requirement will be removed for REITs where institutional investors hold at least 70% of the ordinary share capital of the REIT.
+The conditions for qualification include UK residence, listing (on a main or secondary stock market), diversity of ownership and a requirement that three-quarters of the assets and profits of the company (or group) are attributable to its property rental business.